 Depending on the size, type, and fit, we offer either a free limited trial or a free pilot study.
 For qualified companies, pilot studies include a single project using one of quantilope’s advanced automated research methods.

-quantilope’s platform automates advanced research methodologies including Choice Based Conjoint, MaxDiff, TURF, Implicit Association Tests, Van Westendorp, Key Driver Analysis, A/B Test, Penalty Reward, and NPS®.
-Each is customizable with a simple set up process to easily provide high-quality insights to all of your business needs.
+quantilope’s platform automates advanced research methodologies including Choice-Based Conjoint, MaxDiff, TURF, Implicit Association Tests, Van Westendorp/PSM, Key Driver Analysis, A/B Test, Penalty Reward, and NPS®.
+Each is customizable with a simple setup process to easily provide high-quality insights to all of your business needs.

-We also offer both brand and ad automated tracking capabilities to effortlessly monitor changes to your brands and campaigns perception, performance, and consumer behavior patterns over time.
+We also offer both brand and ad automated tracking capabilities to effortlessly monitor changes to your brand and campaign perception, performance, and consumer behavior patterns over time.
 You can read our full list of additional features on our features page here.

 quantilope’s multi-country feature allows you to connect with consumers in different languages and across multiple regions/countries.
 You can upload your translated survey directly into quantilope’s platform or work with one of our translation partners to do the work for you. quantilope’s multi-country feature allows you to compare results from consumers in different markets to instantly highlight significant differences.